benwalks/Lets-Build-Instagram-Free-Book/Chapter Five/Chapter 5 - Liking Larry's Legs.md

 We’ll do the same.
 At the moment, we’re listing out the names with our helper methods BUT we’re also listing the names to infinity, meaning that the names will continue forever, making our application look ridiculous.
 Let’s fix it.

-First, let’s display a like count for a post if it has more than 8 seperate likes.
+First, let’s display a like count for a post if it has more than 8 separate likes.
 First though, try it yourself!
 Think about it like this, for the sake of your helper methods:

 1. Your view calls a ```display_likes``` helper method (yet this is a different name than we used in step one).
 2. If the post has less than or equal to 8 likes, call our previous ```list_likers``` method.